-Amidst the coronavirus pandemic, the entire scientist community across the globe is racing to find a cure for it.
+Amidst the COVID-19 pandemic, the entire scientist community across the globe is racing to find a cure for it.
 Recently Australian scientists have successfully been able to kill the COVID-19 virus using a very common and inexpensive drug that is used to get rid of the head lice.
 The experiment was carried in a petri dish by scientists at the Biomedicine Discovery Institute at Monash University, Melbourne.
 Dr Kylie Wagstaff carried out the study and found that when Ivermectin was added to the petri dish of the COVID-19 virus, it started to kill the SARS-COV-2 cells in a matter of just 24 hours.
 The next 24 hours saw that the replication of the virus had stopped within the cells.
 This comes as a huge win, given the widespread panic that is in the world right now.

 To spread the word faster and help other countries also carry out similar testing, the study has been published in an online journal of Antiviral Research.
 It is presumed that since the medicine is already safe for humans for treatments of parasites like head lice, scabies, and river blindness, it will be much easier to begin human clinical trials to check its effectivity and determine the right dosage.